balena-os/balena-supervisor/README.md

 ./tools/dev/dindctl run --image username/resin-supervisor:master
 ```

 This will setup a docker-in-docker instance with an image that runs the supervisor image.
+The image has to be available
+locally, either because you built it as described above, or because you pulled it before running `dindctl run`.

 If you want to develop and test your changes, you can run: